 Day 6: We'll carry all our gear to Camp III.

-Day 7: We'll carry half our gear up Motorcycle and Squire Hill and then traverse a long gradually rising plateau to Windy Corner.
+Day 7: We'll carry half our gear up Motorcycle and Squirrel Hill and then traverse a long gradually rising plateau to Windy Corner.
 We'll continue on around this narrow corner for a few hundred yards to make a cache (at approximately 13,500 ft.) and return to Camp III.
 This day provides stunning panoramic views of the surrounding peaks and the northeast fork of Kahiltna Glacier, 4,000 feet below.

 Day 8: Move to Camp IV (14,200 ft.).